SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     declaration --> subscript-declaration
     declarations --> declaration declarations-OPT

 ..
-Note: enum-element-declaration is only allowed inside an enum declaration.
+NOTE: enum-element-declaration is only allowed inside an enum declaration.